AmrrHassan/izzythreejs/README.md

 - Artwork and Logo Upload: Users can upload their own artwork or logos to be printed on the t-shirt, giving them complete creative freedom.
 - Text Customization: Add custom text with various fonts, sizes, and styles to personalize the t-shirt further.
 - Graphics Library: Access a library of pre-designed graphics and icons to enhance the t-shirt design.
+- OpenAI Image Generation: Use the power of OpenAI's API to generate unique images to be added as logos or textures on the t-shirt.
 - Save and Share: Save the customized t-shirt design and easily share it on social media platforms.

 ## Technologies Used
 - Three.js: A powerful 3D library that enables rendering interactive 3D content on web browsers.
 - React: A popular JavaScript library for building user interfaces, providing a seamless and responsive experience.
+- OpenAI API: An AI-based image generation API that enhances the t-shirt customization experience.

 ## Installation and Usage
 1. Clone this repository to your local machine.